 DegreesCity University of New York, Graduate Center, Ph.D.

 ExpertisePhilosophy of mind.
 Philosophy of psychology.
 Cognitive science.
 History of philosophy.
 Philosophy of science.

 ProfileI have always been interested in how our minds work.
 I started out, as many philosophers in the 1970's and 1980's did, by studying how language works.
-This brought me to linguistics and the philosophical issues raised by linguistics (my dissertation topic) and eventually to work in Artificial Intelligence, in which I had a post-doctoral fellowship at Yale.
-Out of these interests I cam to focus on the issue of innateness--the nature/nurture controversy--and a number of my publications explore philosophical issues surrounding this topic.
-I continue to be interested in innateness and this interest has two aspect: I am close to finishing a book on innateness in the history of philosophy (especially in the work of Plato, Locke, and Leibniz), and I continue to explore developments in the cognitive sciences--especially in developmental psychology.
+This brought me to linguistics and the philosophical issues raised by linguistics (my dissertation topic), and eventually to work in Artificial Intelligence, in which I had a post-doctoral fellowship at Yale.
+Out of these interests I came to focus on the issue of innateness--the nature/nurture controversy--and a number of my publications explore philosophical issues surrounding this topic.
+I continue to be interested in innateness and this interest has two aspect: I am working on a book on innateness in the history of philosophy (especially in the work of Plato, Locke, and Leibniz), and I continue to explore developments in the cognitive sciences--especially in developmental psychology.
 This second aspect is explored a bit in a recent article in the Stanford Encyclopedia of Philosophy (on-line).

 I continue to have my original broad interests in how the mind works, and I teach courses on the philosophy of mind, philosophy of perception, the nature of consciousness, as well as a course that keeps tabs on developments in the empirical science(s) of the mind and strives to understand the philosophical ramifications of such findings.

 |PHIL||39b||Philosophy of Mind|